htcondor/htcondor/docs/getting-htcondor/install-windows-as-administrator.rst

 Windows (as Administrator)
 ==========================

-Something about the MSI goes here.
+[FIXME] Something about the MSI goes here.

 .. include:: minicondor-test-and-quickstart.include